 - note important events or relationships - consider what may set off difficulties - understand what the key mental health issues are - recognise your personal strengths and the support around you - find out what can help or hinder your day to day wellbeing - look at ways forward and next steps: What would help you to make changes?

 In NTW we describe understanding yourself in this way as developing a formulation.
-This means understanding the following:
+This means understanding the following five parts of your life, seeing how they are linked, and making a plan: